zheref/mara/mlx_lm/LEARNED_QUANTS.md

 - Distilled Weight Quantization (DWQ)
 - Activation-aware Weight Quantization (AWQ)[^1]
 - Dynamic quantization
+- GPT Quantization (GPTQ)[^2]

 All methods use calibration data to tune parameters or hyper-parameters of the model.
 DWQ fine-tunes non-quantized parameters (including quantization scales and biases) using the non-quantized model as a teacher.
 AWQ scales and clips the weights prior to quantization.
 Dynamic quantization estimates the sensitivity of a model's outputs to each layer and uses a higher precision for layers which have higher sensitivity.
+GPTQ finds quantized weights which minimize the squared error of each layer's output given the provided input.

 Dynamic quantization is the fastest to run.
 DWQ takes longer but typically yields better results.
 You can also cascade methods.
 For example a dynamically